Marcos-sxt/Solidity_Learning/README.md

 ## Installation & Deployment

 1. **Clone or Copy the Code**:
-   - Copy the `Poll.sol` contract code into your preferred Solidity IDE (e.g., Remix).
+   - Copy the `vote_contract.sol` contract code into your preferred Solidity IDE (e.g., Remix).

 2. **Compile the Contract**:
    - Ensure you are using Solidity version ^0.8.26.